codyduong/EECS-690-data-science/README.md

-# EECS 690 - Special Topics - Data Science
+# EECS 690 - Special Topics, Data Science

 Note that this course number is not necessarily representative of the difficulty of the course, it is simply a course that is not reguarly scheduled.